wteklabs/acs-cli/docs/source/index.rst

   acs <command> <args>

-By default the config file `cluster.ini` will be used, if you want to use a different config file use the `--config-file=FILE` option.
+By default the config file `/config/cluster.ini` will be used, if you want to use a different config file use the `--config-file=FILE` option.

 To get help for the CLI use::